wowsinfo/WoWs-Info-Seven/extra/Diaries/henry.md

 ### What to do tomorrow?
 ~~~

+## 16/06/2020
+### Summary
+Removed all singletons and use provider instead.
+I am still thinking how should I do it?
+Maybe I should draw a diagram.
+If it is not available everything then I need to pass it down through the widget tree.
+### What to do tomorrow?

 ## 15/06/2020
 ### Summary
 App is running again and I injected alias to wiki warship.
 However, the injection should only happen when the locale is zh or ja.
 There are also some minor adjustments.
 I need to fix my architecture more.